DANCE 1. Introduction to Contemporary Dance & Movement: Liquid Flow. 1 Unit.

 Individual supervision of off-campus internship.
 Prerequisite: consent of instructor.

 DANCE 2.
-Introduction to Dance & Movement: Rhythm Flow.
+Introduction to Dance & Movement: Afro Flows.
 1 Unit.

 DANCE 25.
 Studio to Stage: Student Choreography Projects.
 1 Unit.